final-israel/vmn/README.md

 * `get_version`

+`ver_stamp` is fully compliant with https://semver.org semantics

 ## Design

 The main tool in this package is the `ver_stamp` tool.
 It is responsible of maintaining version numbers of different applications in an organization.
 Before we'll get into its usage, it's important to understand how it operates.
-The `ver_stamp` tool uses a  back end to save the version information of all of the applications it maintains.
+The `ver_stamp` tool uses a  backend to save the version information of all of the applications it maintains.
 The supported back ends are:

 *  `git` [WIP]
 * `mercurial` - Fully supported

-An additional `redis` back end is planned to be developed based on requirements.
+An additional `redis` backend is planned to be developed based on requirements.